Let’s face it, you have had a rough day, and you cannot WAIT to get your toddler in bed!

 Darkness begins the onset of a Melatonin increase.

-Blackout blinds are a top invention, and it can be a very good friend to you, especially if your house is naturally bright.
+Blackout blinds are a top invention, and they can be an excellent friend to you, especially if your house is naturally bright.

 Turn off those lights, and let nature take its course!